anaellezan/SAX_reformatting/README.md

 ## Note
 With respect to the method presented in the paper, this code additionally includes:
   - a 4th rotation (suggested and implemented by Nicolas Cedilnik) that improves LV septum alignment: after a  preliminary reformat to sax, use LV endo and LV epi masks (a slice midway along the long axis) to compute LV and RV centers and get the rotation matrix that will place the RV to the left of the LV
-  - the option of keeping the physical location (approx).
+  - The option of keeping the physical location (approx).
 Manually modify the 'keep_physical_location' variable to 'True'.
 Otherwise, the default behaviour is to set the output image origin = (0,0,0).
+  - The option of performing an initial automatic check of complete LV in TA view.
+If check_lv_cropped = True, exit if not complete LV.
-  - Automatic check of potential appex cropping with current spacing and spacing modification if necessary
+  - Automatic check of potential appex cropping with current spacing and spacing modification if necessary.

 ## Extras
 A couple of additional functionalities are also included:
-- Automatic checking of cropped (incomplete) LV in TA view.
 - Basic Quality Control (QC) of the result: check final LV long axis direction (on a slightly different mesh) and compare it to the theoretical one.
 - Compute LV wall parcellation: 17-AHA (according to ["oficial" definition](https://www.pmod.com/files/download/v34/doc/pcardp/3615.htm), notably, taking into account "Only slices containing myocardium in all 360° are included", i.e. part of the base is excluded); and a similar parcellation without excluding that part (we will use that one mainly).
 - Compute LV mesh parcellation.
 Similar to previous point but computing the parcellation directly on the mesh.